ddubny/ddubny.github.io/_posts/2022-12-01-Text information analysis.markdown

 <br>
 <br>
 <br>
-Text Informationn analytics - Analysis of the influence of media on law changes in criminal cases

 This lecture focused on extracting and utilizing information from text by using text mining and text analytics techniques.
-The professor helped us do it ourselves to propose and design the project, and the goal was to analyze the data to find meaning in a social context.
+The professor helped us do it ourselves to propose and design the project, and the goal was to analyze the data to find meaningful information behavior in social media.

 <br>